-The synergistic model described here is used both in controlled and uncontrolled environments.
+The methods described here will be used both in controlled and uncontrolled environments.
 Surveillance in controlled environments, which have specific rules that can be monitored and enforced, has two distinct aspects.
-The first is surveillance in a highly controlled environment, in which specific access and procedural rules must be followed, for security and safety reasons.
-These include identification, authorization, and access rules; two-person and other supervision rules; and rules of physical procedure when using sensitive and/or hazardous materials.
+The first is surveillance in a highly controlled environment, in which specific access and procedural rules must be followed, for security and safety These include identification, reasons. authorization, and access rules; two-person and other supervision rules; and rules of physical procedure when using sensitive and/or hazardous materials.
+We also plan to use the surveillance prototype on assist in the monitoring of compliance with the identified rules.
 The second aspect of controlled environment surveillance is the characterization of general, or even individual, behavior to monitor for anomalous scenarios.
 In a sensitive facility, this is a way to address the insider threat.
 Many cases of insider compromise have been characterized by markedly unusual behavior that went unrecognized, from such gross indicators as unusual work schedule changes and after-hours access, to more subtle indicators such as unusual work habits, paths, or access.
-Although it is not being suggested that every example of anomalous behavior would indicate a significant threat, we know that it is possible, as demonstrated by human surveillance in e.g. department stores, to detect certain kinds of unusual behavior that should be alerted.
+Although it is not being suggested that every example of anomalous behavior would indicate a significant threat, we know that it is possible, as demonstrated by human observers, to detect certain kinds of unusual behavior that should be alerted.
 Adaptively learning behavior and calling attention to unusual circumstances for review by the facility monitoring personnel is a complex and very important aspect of this surveillance application.
 A key application for surveillance in uncontrolled environments, where there are no specific rules for activities to follow, is embodied in monitoring airports for alarming behavior.